 Driving to the airport on Saturday evening, April 22, however, Tom began to feel queasy.
 By the time we arrived at LAX, he was violently ill — literally vomiting in the car.
 (Sorry, Sweetie…) We waited in the airport parking lot for a few minutes hoping it would pass, but it soon became apparent that he wasn’t in any condition to enter the terminal – let alone board a plane!
 I turned around and drove home.

 About 9:00 pm Los Angeles time (an hour and 40 minutes before the flight’s departure time), I called JetBlue.
-We could certainly reschedule Tom’s flight, they said, but since CheapOAir issued the ticket, we’d have to make changes through them.
+We could certainly reschedule Tom’s flight, they said, but since CheapOAir issued the ticket, changes had to be made through them.
 Fair enough.

 At 10:39 pm Los Angeles time – one minute before Tom’s scheduled departure time – we received the email below from CheapOAir confirming the changes.